pooriya-jamie/pooriya-jamie.github.io/_members/Jamie.md

 publications: 'author^=*Jamie'

 teaser: >
-    I'm Pooriya Jamie, an incoming PhD student in Computational Communication and Data Science at UCLA (Fall 2025).
-My research explores cyber safety, social computing, and algorithmic bias — using large-scale data, machine learning, and network analysis to understand and address online harms and the societal impact of digital platforms.
-I'm passionate about building safer, fairer, and more inclusive digital spaces.
+    I'm Pooriya Jamie, an incoming PhD student in Computational Communication and Data Science at UCLA.
+My research focuses on using data science and machine learning to enhance cyber safety, social computing, and address algorithmic bias for safer digital spaces.

 profile:
     name: Pooriya Jamie